kevinlester/ShadeAuto-HomeAssistant/README.md

 - **Options** → *Poll seconds*: default **30s**.
 (Faster polling increases traffic.)

 ## Entities
+This integration will auto-discover the shades attached to each configured hub, and will create 2 entities for each shade:
 - `cover.<shade_name>`
   - Supports **open**, **close**, **set position**.
   - Attributes: